 Also Read: Which are the Most Popular Platforms for Online Dating in 2021?

 Our next scam is ID fraud, and it's a severe problem that can cause no end of chaos, grief and upset.

 Again - you need to know the signs!

-We'd strongly advise selecting your choice of free dating Birmingham apps from our suggestions or otherwise looking out for:
+We'd strongly advise selecting your choice of dating apps from our suggestions or otherwise looking out for:

-A legit dating site won't ever ask for those things, and you'll be able to choose whatever password you like without needing to provide reams of personal details.
+A legit dating app won't ever ask for those things, and you'll be able to choose whatever password you like without needing to provide reams of personal details.

 Now, if you haven't seen this before, you'd be forgiven for thinking it's a bit far fetched.
 But, believe us, it happens a LOT more than you probably think!

 Anybody who starts chatting about their 'business' (in the loosest sense of the term) probably isn't there for dating.